DragzalFR/fight-and-rip/README.md

 # fight-and-rip
 Code done for an online AI contest on CodinGame.

+"LigueOr" is the file submitted at the end of the contest.
+Other files contains the same code but with more readable separation.

 # Result
 8 on 71 participant from Japan.
 103 on 2160 participant from all over the world.